jozefvaclavik/docker_workshop/day_1/part_1/README.md

 Deleted: sha256:954b5f64facaacc791fd27fc3115af390bd5c5c105e5dfe0702805d95a126e5d
 ```

 You may wonder where did this `busybox` image magically  appeared.
-Docker maintains a registry of docker images.
+Docker maintains a registry of docker image ls.
 Some of these are community maintained/official images, others are public or private images.
 In this case `busybox` is a community maintained docker image that comes from https://hub.docker.com/_/busybox

 ---
 Now you've learned the difference between VM and Docker, something about containers and something about images.